-Ron Verlin was named head coach at Pacific on March 26, 2013.
-He has been a part of Pacific Basketball as the Associate Head Coach for the last 19 years, under former head coach Bob Thomason.
-He has been with Coach Thomason for all five NCAA Tournament appearances and the program's seven Big West Conference titles.
+Verlin has been a part of Pacific Basketball for over 20 years, including 19 as the assistant and associate head coach under former head coach Bob Thomason.
+He was with Coach Thomason for all five NCAA Tournament appearances and the program's seven Big West Conference titles.
 He helped Coach Thomason and the Tigers to 354 total wins, including 10 seasons with 20 or more wins.

 Ron came to Pacific from Columbia College where he spent the 1993-94 season as an assistant basketball coach, assistant athletic director and head golf coach.
 He spent 1991-93 at the University of Nevada as an assistant coach under Len Stevens and also spent two years (1989-91) at Sierra College in Rocklin as an assistant coach.
 In addition, Verlin served as associate head coach at Christian Brothers High School in Sacramento and Del Oro High School in Loomis.